Signed in as:

 What challenges do conductors face?
 Getting in front of orchestras and having a mentor to help guide their careers.

 What can CMO GREAT MAESTROS MASTERCLASS SERIES do?
-By offering these once in a lifetime masterclasses online with the great Maestri of today, in addition to private lessons, CMO is a lifeline for conductors on all levels, educating, giving access and providing experience.
+By offering these once in a lifetime repertoire masterclasses online with the great Maestros of today, in addition to private lessons, CMO is a lifeline for conductors on all levels, educating, giving access and providing experience.

 Without CMO, conductors are left to themselves to know the ins and outs of a score, are forced to work within the system of the industry or must fight for every engagement.
 CMO helps in ways few agencies and promoters can.
 CMO provides you the foundations of an orchestral and opera conductor career without having to pay huge amounts on travel and accommodation and registration fees.